Research overview

-We have a decade of experience in offender healthcare research within low-and-middle-income countries.
-We are in the process of uploading all our internal and external research findings into our research catalogue.
+We have a decade of experience in offender healthcare research within low-and-middle-income countries’ places of detention.

 Detainees